-When used as a supplement to broadcast baiting, distribute the bait at approximately 2.5 m intervals within the designated treatment area.
+When used as a supplement to broadcast baiting, lay the blobs of bait at approximately 2.5 m intervals within the designated treatment area.

-The paste dries out quickly, so wherever possible apply it in a sheltered spot out of direct sunlight.
+The paste dries out quickly, so wherever possible apply it in a sheltered spot, like under leaves, or at the roots of grasses, so that it is out of direct sunlight.

-Application of the paste should be spaced at approximately 2m intervals, where ants can be seen.
+Application of the paste should be spaced at approximately 2 m intervals throughout all garden areas.

 Xstinguish and Vanquish Pro contain a very low concentration of fipronil (0.1 g/kg) and it is unlikely that a child could consume sufficient volume to have any toxic effects.

 However, the bait should be applied at heights greater than 1.5 m to minimise the risk of younger children or roaming animals eating it.

 Once the vacuum bag has been opened the bait has only a short shelf life, so try to plan so that all the bait is used on the same day.